TrilokShetty/maze-bank-web3/README.md

 ### Notes

 - Keep the blockchain terminal running
-- To reset everything: `npx hardhat clean`
+- To reset everything: `npx hardhat clean` (run this everytime you start a blockchain , essentially when you run `npx hardhat node`)
 - Use two browser profiles to test transactions between accounts

 ### Common Issues